valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Execute.md

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/docker/VSCode/run-debug.png"></figure>

 > You may get a message: _"The Python path in your debug configuration is invalid."_  Open View > Command Pallet, type “Python Select Interpreter” and Select your `venv`.

+## Other Launch Configurations

+The `ApiLogicServer create` command also creates launch configurations for executing tests, and running the [Behave Logic Report](../Behave-Logic-Report).